- Chart

 Growth Trajectory and Initiatives

-Future Projections: Future projections for Cellectar are highly contingent on the success of CLR 131 in ongoing and future clinical trials and its subsequent regulatory approval.
-Analyst estimates, if available, would focus on potential peak sales for specific indications and the timeline for market entry.
+Future Projections: Future projections for Cellectar Biosciences are heavily dependent on the success of CLR 131 in ongoing and future clinical trials.
+Analyst estimates, if available, would focus on potential peak sales for specific indications, probability of regulatory approval, and market penetration, rather than traditional revenue growth percentages.
+Positive clinical outcomes are the primary drivers of future growth potential.

 Summary